top of page

 I'd like to extend my heartfelt gratitude to all of those who have guided my (occasionally misguided) intentions as I've deepened my understanding of cultural safety and humility.
 I raise my hands to all of the Elders, teachers, community members, colleagues, and acquaintances who've become the closest of friends.

-I'd also like to acknowledge the amazing photographer who captured the images shared on this page: the incredibly talented and ridiculously humble Ryan Dawson, from Dzawada'unuxw First Nation.
-Ryan, I am so grateful our paths have crossed.
+I’d also like to acknowledge the photographers whose images are shared throughout this website: the incredibly talented and humble Ryan Dawson, from Dzawada'unuxw First Nation, and the gifted Paige Cordeiro, whose eye for connection and detail brings so much life to this work.
+I am deeply grateful that our paths have crossed.

 bottom of page